 Although a continuation from the previous chapter, I decided to dedicate a full chapter to these two areas.
 They not only carry an incredible history but also house important projects from great architects.
 Here you’ll find buildings from Renzo Pino, Richard Rogers, Helmut Jahn, Le Corbusier, Hans Scharoun, among others.

-Going east and following Friedrichstrasse from north to south, you’ll find buildings from Nouvel, Sauerbruch Hutton, Renzo Piano, Daniel Libeskind, and even an unexpected early building from Zaha.
+Going east and following Friedrichstrasse from north to south, you’ll find buildings from Jean Nouvel, Sauerbruch Hutton, Aldo Rossi, Daniel Libeskind, and an unexpected early building from Zaha Hadid.

 4. Alexanderplatz and Museum Island